You may want to read:

-Our family enjoys going to the Biltmore Estate in Asheville, NC.
-It’s a sprawling beautiful place to visit, with so much to see and do, in addition to touring the Biltmore mansion.
+Our family enjoys going to the Biltmore Estate in Asheville, North Carolina.
+It’s a sprawling beautiful place to visit with so much to see and do in addition to touring the Biltmore mansion.

 One of our favorite things to visit is the winery.
 Lucia and I do not necessarily enjoy wine since we’re not that big on alcohol.
 Our preference is a taste thing, not a biblical issue.
 I don’t like alcohol, but I do enjoy going to the Biltmore winery.

 On one of our family visits, we invited some of our conservative friends, who are very close to us.
 Our children do sleepovers with their children and vice-versa.
 We love this family, and they have an anti-alcohol stance.
 In overly simplistic, religious terms they would be considered legalists, and we would be considered liberals.